seeu-inspace/easyg/README.md

 ### <ins>Information Disclosure</ins>

-- If you need to find UUID from an emai, try to register the user and see if in the response it's disclosed. [[Reference](https://twitter.com/intigriti/status/1217794181982302208)]
+- If you need to find UUID from an email, try to register the user and see if in the response it's disclosed. [[Reference](https://twitter.com/intigriti/status/1217794181982302208)]

-### File upload vulnerabilities
+### <ins>File upload vulnerabilities</ins>

 **Upload Functions check-list**
 - [ ] Integrations (from 3rd party)